CDL-Quantum/Hackathon2022/Business_Application.md

 - Problem definition:
 Quantum algorithms are known for super-polynomial speedup over known classical ones.
-They can be applied to various real-world problems such as cryptography, search and optimisation, simulations and solving large systems of linear equations.
+They can be applied to various real-world problems such as cryptography, optimisation, and simulations.

 - Compilation (Processor design / gate implementation)